 The mob and the media is not talking about it.

-As a matter of fact, it was record breaking.
+As a matter of fact, it was record-breaking.

 Voter enthusiasm.

-And that the Republicans are all in.
+And the Republicans are all in.

 They've done nothing to make us more safe, secure, create one job, create prosperity.